Periodontal Disease Treatment Vienna, VA

 How long does it take to recover from a periodontal cleaning?

-Depending on the depth of the procedure and the location in the mouth, you may experience swelling, pain, and bleeding for a couple of hours.
-In some cases, the affected area may bleed and feel tender when you brush your teeth.
-In most cases, this temporary discomfort should fade away after 7–14 days.
+You may experience swelling, pain, and bleeding for a couple of hours.
+This is not always the case and depends on the depth of the procedure and the location in the mouth.
+In some cases, the affected area might bleed and feel tender when you brush your teeth.
+In most cases, this temporary discomfort should fade away after 7 to 14 days.

 How do you prevent periodontitis?

-Good oral hygiene is the most effective way to prevent periodontitis, a serious gum disease that can cause tooth loss and other health issues.
+Good oral hygiene is the most effective way to prevent periodontitis.
+Periodontitis is a serious gum disease that can cause tooth loss and other health issues.
 Brushing and flossing your teeth regularly is essential for good oral hygiene and can help reduce the risk of periodontitis.
-It is crucial to brush for at least two minutes each morning and night, as well as having a good daily flossing routine.
-Additionally, visiting your dentist for regular check-ups and cleanings can help detect any signs of gum disease early on so that your dentist can treat it before it becomes more serious.

 Can periodontal disease make you sick?